stenslae/FPGA_TRNG/docs/trng.md

 ### Project Goals

-- Software PRNGs are cool.
-But analog noise is cooler.
-With this project, a **true random number generator (TRNG)** was implemented on an SoC FPGA.
-The randomness quality was evaluated using **NIST SP 800-22** standards.
+- Software PRNGs are cool, but **analog noise is cooler.** With this project, a **true random number generator (TRNG)** was implemented on an SoC FPGA.
+The randomness quality was evaluated using **NIST SP 800-22** and **NIST SP 800-90B** standards.

-### TRNG Background
+### Background

+- A **System on Chip (SoC) Field-Programmable Gate Array (FPGA)** is an integrated circuit (IC) that combines a **Hard Processing System,** a dedicated CPU, with **FPGA Fabric,** which can be reprogrammmed repeatedly after manufacturing.
+The fabric is especially useful as the hardware itself is physically being changed within the IC.
-- **True Random Number Generators** derive randomness from physical processes, while PRNGs are deterministic and use math.
+- **True Random Number Generators** (TRNGs) derive randomness from physical processes (entropy), while PRNGs are deterministic and use mathematical algorithms.
+TRNGs are essential in cryptography because predictable numbers can compromise security.
 - This system's primary entropy source is **ring oscillators**, which exploit **thermal noise and jitter in electronics** for unpredictable bit generation.
 - These generated bits often contain **bias or correlation**, so post-processing ensures uniform randomness.
+The following conditioning was implemented:
    - **Von-Neumann correction** removes bias by discarding consecutive identical bits.
-- **LFSR-based whitening** spreads entropy across the output bits by using linear feedback.
+   - **LFSR-based whitening** spreads entropy across the output bits by using linear feedback, reducing correlations.

+> A famous TRNG is **[Cloudflare's Lavarand](https://en.wikipedia.org/wiki/Lavarand)**, which sources entropy from pixel imaging of a wall of lava lamps!
+Fun fact- It uses SHA-1 Hashing for post-processing, which prevents reversibility of the entropy patterns (since hashing is computationally infeasible to reverse).

 ## System Architecture